 Application for initial coverage

-Each applicant seeking initial coal surface mining general permit coverage must complete and submit a Notice of Intent (NOI) application form.
+Each applicant seeking initial coal surface mining general permit coverage must complete and submit a Notice of Intent (NOI) application form along with the Coal GP data form.
 To obtain general permit coverage, a discharger must complete and submit an NOI application form 45 days prior to initiating activity, along with a $200 fee and map.
 Coverage/authorization is granted only after the applicant receives written approval from the Director of Ohio EPA.

 Notice of Termination